denmercs/keikocorp/README.md

      - CDN for the images like imgix.com
      - remove metatags of the photos

    b.
-Reducing the network request
+Minimize Delivery - Reducing the network request

    - don't use bootstrap or just use flexbox and css
    - think about the library to import (especially the size)

+   ##### Resources

+   1. webpagetest
+   2. pagespeed by Google

+2. FRONTEND - Improve the client side

+   a.
+CRITICAL RENDER PATH

+   ##### FOR HTML

+   1. css first as soon as possible and then javascript
+   2. reducing the number of frequency of request to make
+   3. structure it more efficiently (in html load the css first and then javascript at the bottom)`

+   ##### FOR CSS

+   1. Load only what is needed
+   2. Above the fold loading
+   3. Media attributes
+   4. Less specificity

+   ##### FOR JS

+   1. Load scripts asynchronously
+   2. Defer Loading of scripts
+   3. Minimize DOM manipulation
+   4. Avoid long running JS

+   b.
+Optimize Code

    c.
-CRITICAL RENDER PATH

-   - css first as soon as possible and then javascript

-2. FRONTEND - Improve the client side

-   - reducing the number of frequency of request to make
-   - structure it more efficiently
+Progressive Web App

 3. BACKEND PROCCESSING
+   a.
+CDNs
+   b.
+Caching
+   c.
+Load balancing
+   d.
+Db Scaling
+   e.
+GZIP